Mangoes are popular exotic fruit in Australia and for a good reason! But do you know everything there is to know about the delicious fruits?

 Are Australian mangoes good?

-People eat Honey Gold because it is good for salads and smoothies and for eating independently.
+People eat Honey Gold because it is suitable for salads and smoothies and for eating independently.
 It does not have a lot of fibers in it, so they can eat it without getting stuck in their teeth.
 They are widely grown in most of Australia.

 Are Kensington Pride and Bowen mangoes the same?